ninovanhooff/MIDI-Master/README.md

 Masters are saved in the Data folder.
 This folder is created when you first save a master.
 On Mac, the location of that folder is `~/Developer/PlaydateSDK/Disk/Data/com.ninovanhooff.midimaster`

+## Differences between Simulator and hardware playback

+There may be differences in playback between Simulator and hardware devices, this also includes cases where songs sound better on hardware.
+Testing on hardware is always recommended.

 ## Add your own songs

 ### Using the MIDI Master pdx